What is blister packaging & where is it used?

 Domino’s coding and marking solutions for blister packaging:

-Our D-Series laser printing range can produce multiple lines of text, and deliver flexible, high speed, high-quality coding across a variety of materials It is cable of producing both human-readable and 2D DataMatrix coding, as well as solutions that comply legally with serialisation directives or other traceability demands.
+Our D-Series laser printing lineup can produce multiple lines of text, and deliver flexible, high speed, high-quality coding across a variety of materials.
+It is cable of producing both human-readable and 2D DataMatrix coding, as well as solutions that comply legally with serialization directives or other traceability demands.

-They do not require inks or solvents, minimising both resources and drying time, and their IP65 ratings make them suitable for even the harshest of environments.
-The D-Series range can be controlled from alternative locations, and the unique i-Tech scan head is the fastest of its kind and is designed to be reliable, compact and adjustable
+They do not require inks or solvents, minimizing both resources and drying time, and their IP65 ratings make them suitable for even the harshest of environments.
+In addition, the D-Series CO2 Laser range can be controlled from alternative locations, or a centralized command center, and the unique i-Tech scan head is the fastest of its kind and is designed to be reliable, compact and adjustable - making it an excellent option for laser marking and coding.

 Thermal Inkjet (TIJ) - Gx-Series

-Our range of Gx-Series TIJ printers are versatile, easy to integrate, and easy to operate - a great all-rounder for coding your blister packaging substrates at speed in graphic quality of up to 600dpi resolution.
+Domino North America's range of Gx-Series industrial thermal inkjet printers are versatile, easy to integrate, and easy to operate - a great all-rounder for coding your blister packaging substrates at speed in graphic quality of up to 600dpi resolution.

 Our Gx-Series printers are ideal not only for batch and date coding, but also for complex code formats, check weighing and track & trace applications across FMCG industries.
 They produce Grade A code readability (ISO 15415) using Domino's inks on high-density DataMatrix codes.
 They are fully compliant with pharmaceutical regulations (e.g. EU FMD, US DQSA) according to GS1 standards and can be included in a 21 CFR Part 11 validated system.

-Our TIJ printers print lasting rub and scratch resistant codes, logos and graphics on electronic components, metal, aluminium or PCBs.
+Our Tij printers print lasting rub and scratch resistant codes, logos and graphics on electronic components, metal, aluminum or PCBs.
 Rapid dry times and good adhesion deliver optimum performance on fast-paced production lines.

 In terms of maintenance, the Gx-Series needs almost zero service as it only requires cartridge replacement.